 Adverbs of Frequency

+What are adverbs of frequency?Adverbs that change or qualify the meaning of a sentence by telling us how often or how frequently something happens are defined as adverbs of frequency.
 An adverb of frequency is exactly what it sounds like – an adverb of time.
 Adverbs of frequency always describe how often something occurs, either in definite or indefinite terms.
 An adverb that describes definite frequency is one such as weekly, daily, or yearly.
 An adverb describing indefinite frequency doesn’t specify an exact time frame; examples are sometimes, often, and rarely.

 Adverbs of Frequency RulesThese simple rules for adverbs of frequency will help you to use them correctly: